Nawal Soufi: Activities

 Soufi became known in 2013 when she saved a boat lost in the Mediterranean Sea, with hundreds of Syrian refugees aboard in danger of drowning.
 She received a call demanding rescue from one of the immigrants.

 Honored by this achievement she made aid for migrants her daily struggle.
 In this way she has contributed to the saving of more than 2 million migrants struggling at sea, to date.

 Awards

 Soufi has won several awards for the documentaries she made in Syria and Libya in 2014.
 These include the "Pioneer Woman - Donna di Frontiera" and "Border Woman" Award from the jurors of the Marzamemi International Frontier Film Festival.

 Soufi was awarded the European Citizens' Prize in 2016.
 She won the prize of initiative artisans of hope in 2017 chaired by Emir Mohammed bin Rashid Al Maktoum in Dubai a distinction aimed at promoting Arab skills working for positive change through projects and initiatives.

-The remarkable intention of a young woman is the subject of a book Nawal, the angel of refugees, released in 2015 in Italy.
+Soufi is the subject of the book Nawal: Angel of the Refugees, released in 2016 in Italy.